New structures in the J/$\psi$J/$\psi$ mass spectrum in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

-The impact of systematic uncertainties on the significances of the structures was checked in the no-interference fit model by using discrete sets of individual alternative hypotheses and recomputing the significances.
-The only appreciable reduction is for $\mathrm{BW_1}$, where the significance is reduced from 6.5 to $5.7\,\sigma$.
+The impact of systematic uncertainties on the local significances of the structures was checked in the interference fit model by using discrete sets of individual alternative hypotheses and recomputing the significances.
+The systematic uncertainties introduce no appreciable change.

-The $\mathrm{BW_2}$ parameters are within 2$\,\sigma$, when comparing the analogous no-interference or interference models, of the \Xsn values reported by LHCb.
-For their Model~I, consisting of a BW for the \Xsn signal plus two auxiliary threshold BWs, they reported an \Xsn mass of $6905\pm 11 \pm 7\MeV$ with a natural width of $80\pm 19 \pm 33\MeV$, and $6886\pm 11 \pm 11\MeV$ and $168\pm 33 \pm 69\MeV$ for Model~II~\cite{LHCb:2020bwg}.
-However, because the two experiments use different fit models, quantitative comparisons between them may be distorted, and thus we also fit our data with the two LHCb models.
-Neither LHCb model provides a good description of the CMS data, but nevertheless our \Xsn parameters are again compatible.
-More information about these comparisons, including where some small discrepancies are present, is summarized in \suppMaterialB.
+The $\mathrm{BW_2}$ parameters are within 2$\sigma$, when comparing the analogous no-interference or interference models, of the \Xsn values reported by LHCb.
+For their model~I, consisting of a BW function for the \Xsn signal plus two auxiliary threshold BW functions, they reported an \Xsn mass of $6905\pm 11 \pm 7\MeV$ with a natural width of $80\pm 19 \pm 33\MeV$, and $6886\pm 11 \pm 11\MeV$ and $168\pm 33 \pm 69\MeV$ for model~II~\cite{LHCb:2020bwg}.
+However, because the two experiments use different fit models, quantitative comparisons between them are not straightforward, and thus we also fit our data with the two LHCb models.
+Neither LHCb model provides a good description of the CMS data; nevertheless, our \Xsn parameters are again compatible.
+More information about these comparisons, including where some small discrepancies are present, is summarized in the Supplemental Material~\cite{suppMatBib}.

 Our measured masses appear compatible with recent calculations of the $\PQc\PQc\PAQc\PAQc$ spectrum~\cite{Tiwari:2021tmz,Zhu:2020xni}, which would indicate that these three structures may be a family of radial excitations of the same $J^{PC}$.
 This is the case for both no-interference and interference masses, albeit for different theoretical models.